 Medica Gjakova focuses on women rights, access to justice, increasing mental and physical health of women and survivors of (war) violence and on economic empowerment.

 Direct services, Increasing access to reparations, advocacy, awareness raising, economic empowerment.
 Institutionalisation of stress- and trauma-sensitive health care services for women and girls affected by sexualised gender-specific violence in the health system.

-Increasing access to stres- and trauma-sensitive health-care services for women and girls affected by sexualised gender based violence (SGBV) by training health professionals and advocacy activities
+Enhancing access to stress- and trauma-sensitive health-care services for women and girls affected by sexualised gender based violence (SGBV) through advocacy activities and training of health professionals.

 The association Roma Novi Bečej supports Roma and other minority women with an SOS helpline in minority languages.
 Furthermore it offers psycho-social and legal support in cases of domestic violence, institutional discrimination and racist attacks.
 Accompanied with advocacy and educational work.